andrewrlee/fb-gallery-download/README.md

 ...
 ```

-After this you can find the links of all the photos in a specific gallery:
+You can use this information to find the links of all the photos in a specific gallery:

 ```clojure
  (traverse get-picture-info (pictures-base-url 10159121927391999) #(println %))